5 Tips to Remember When You’re Back on Bumble After a Breakup

 Find Someone Different Than Your Ex

-Swiping on suitors who remind you of your ex is more often than not a recipe for disaster.
+Swiping right on people who remind you of your ex is more often than not a recipe for disaster.
 Instead, make an effort to connect with those you would’ve overlooked before.
 You have such a unique opportunity to meet a wide array of people on Bumble, so take advantage of it.
 It’s the perfect time to break old patterns that aren’t useful to you.

 Put in the Time, But don’t overdo it